daviddarnes/alembic/_posts/2017-07-16-Laue Diffraction.markdown

 $c \times (Sh - So) = l λ$

-where $Sh$ is the incident light direction, $So$ is emitting light direction, $a, b, c, h, k and l$ are lattice parameter and $\lambda$ is the wavelength.
+where $Sh$ is the incident light direction, $So$ is emitting light direction, $a, b, c, h, k, l$ are lattice parameter and $\lambda$ is the wavelength.
 If those equations are satisfied, the X-ray can be reflected by the surface of $[1/h, 1/k, 1/l]$.
-And actually, the Laue diffraction law and the Bragg diffraction law are the same, they are just for different X-ray diffracitons.
+And actually, the Laue diffraction law and the Bragg diffraction law are the same, they are just for different X-ray diffraction patterns.

 Reference: